Dilstom/Flashcard-Generator/README.md

 Basic flashcards have a front ("What is the capital of Argentina? "), and a back ("Buenos Aires") properties.

-Onn the other side, Cloze-Deleted flashcards present partial text ("... is the capital of Belgium ") - partial property, and the cloze text ("Brussels") - cloze property.
+On the other side, Cloze-Deleted flashcards present partial text ("... is the capital of Belgium ") - partial property, and the cloze text ("Brussels") - cloze property.